 - Lung volume reduction surgery.
 The surgeon removes small pieces of your lungs that COPD has damaged.
 Removing the damaged parts helps the healthy parts of your lungs expand so they can take in more oxygen.

 - Lung transplant.
 If you have severe lung damage, your doctor can remove your lung and replace it with a healthy one from a donor.
-This surgery does have risks, and you will need to take medicines for the rest of your life to prevent your body from rejecting the new organ.
+This surgery has risks, and you will need to take medicines for the rest of your life to prevent your body from rejecting the new organ.

 Treatment from your doctor is just one part of COPD care.
 A few changes to your daily life can also help you breathe easier.
-The most important one is to quit smoking.